- What types of organizations are eligible for funding?

 Rarely are grants awarded to organizations located in other New England states.

-February 10, May 10, August 10 and November 10.
-Applications must be received in the foundation's office by the deadline date.
+February 1, May 1, August 1 and November 1.
+Applications must be submitted by 5:00 p.m. on the deadline date.
 Applications for deadlines that fall on a holiday or weekend must be received by the next business day.
-The foundation does not accept applications via e-mail.
+The Foundation does not accept applications via e-mail or mail.

-Review the Davis Family Foundation’s submission guidelines to determine your eligibility and to obtain a list of items required from grant applicants.
-The foundation does not use a pre-proposal or letter of inquiry process but will respond to questions.
+Review the Davis Family Foundation’s submission guidelines to determine your eligibility.
+Applications are accepted only through our online application system.
+The Foundation does not use a pre-proposal or letter of inquiry process but will respond to questions.

 Audited financial statements include audits, reviews and compilations.
-If none of these statements are available then the most recent Form 990 may be submitted.
-If the applying organization does not have audited financial statements or a Form 990 then the applicant should clarify this in their response to requirement #9.
+If none of these statements are available, the most recent Form 990 may be submitted.
+If the applying organization does not have audited financial statements or a Form 990, this should be explained in the field provided on the online application.